Vonng/pigsty/docs/FAQ.md

 <br>
 <details><summary>How to use a HA MinIO deployment for PGSQL?</summary>

-!> You have to access HA MinIO cluster with an optional load balancer, and different port.
+!> Access the HA MinIO cluster with an optional load balancer and different ports.

-Here is an example : [Access MinIO Service](MINIO#access-service)
+Here is an example: [Access MinIO Service](MINIO#access-service)

 </details>